Skip to main content

 Iterations

 Data transfers consist of consecutive iterations.
 Each iteration passes the source and destination buckets once.
-At each iteration, Object Storage performs the following steps:
+At each iteration, Object Storage performs the following operations in parallel:

-2. Makes HeadObject requests to both the source and destination buckets for every listed object, and then determines which objects need to be transferred:
+• Lists objects in the source bucket by making a ListObjects request for every 1000 objects.
+For every listed source object, Object Storage makes HeadObject requests to both the source and destination buckets, and then determines which objects need to be transferred:

 • If you allow overwriting destination objects, a source object that is newer than its destination pair (based on the Last-Modified header) overwrites it.
-If you also allow overwriting unmanaged objects, the same applies to objects in the destination that weren’t transferred at previous iterations.
+If you also allow overwriting unmanaged objects, the same applies to objects in the destination that weren’t copied from the source bucket during the current or past transfers.

-• After the first successful iteration, source objects that were last modified before the last successful iteration are skipped to reduce synchronization costs (unless the source object’s pair in the destination is now older than the object itself and overwriting objects is allowed).
+• After the first successful iteration, source objects that were last modified before the last successful iteration are skipped to reduce synchronization costs.

-• For larger objects, makes the following requests:
+• For larger objects, it makes the following requests:

 1. CreateMultipartUpload to the destination bucket.